wangxupeng/The-starting-of-NLP/README.md

 # The-starting-of-NLP

-This repository is to translate [google text classification tutorial](https://developers.google.com/machine-learning/guides/text-classification/)
+This repository is the translation of [google text classification tutorial](https://developers.google.com/machine-learning/guides/text-classification/)

 ## 目录结构